UffizziCloud/docs/docs/guides/uffizzi-overview.md

 Uffizzi has been shown to increase development velocity by reducing returned tickets.

 - **Deconflict your shared Test/QA environment**
-With isolated, ephemeral environments, you can eliminate the bottlenecks of shared a development environment.
-You no longer have to worry that a new commit might break QA for the rest of the team.
+You can eliminate the bottlenecks of shared a development environment since very developer on your team gets as many preview environments as they need.
+And because preview environments are isolated and ephemeral, you no longer have to worry that a new commit might break QA for the rest of the team.

 - **Trace root cause more easily**
 With Uffizzi, topic branches are tested *before* they're merged.
 This means you can separate functional testing from integration testing, allowing you trace the root cause of bugs as either a functional issue or an integration issue.

 - **Reduce cost**
 Uffizzi's preview environments can replace your static QA environment.
-Every developer on your team gets as many environments as they need, as long as they need them.
+Every preview exists in its own lightweight environment, which is destroyed when a PR is closed or after a certain number of hours.
+See [Uffizzi Compose file reference](references/compose-spec.md) for configuration options.

 - **Augment your existing CI/CD pipeline**
 Continuous Previews can be combined with your existing CI/CD solution